true-while/pg-ai-azd/README.md

-## Introduction for Azure PostgreSQL and AI
+## Introduction to Azure PostgreSQL and AI

 This repo contains a demo for an Azure App Service WebApp, Storage Account and Azure Front Door with CDN, allowing to showcase the caching functionality by displaying Seattle scenery images and showing the loading time for different back-ends.
 This scenario can be deployed to Azure using the [Azure Developer CLI - AZD](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).